kdpkst/terminal-based-library-management-system/README.md

 table 5: **fines**
 | fid | cid | amount | fine_date |
 |:---:|:---:|:------:|:---------:|
-> insert a record of fine when a user return a overdue book
+> insert a record of fine when a user return an overdue book